wdi-atx-11/js-functions/README.md

 ## Defining a function with multiple parameters

-Functions can take multiple paramters.
+Functions can take multiple parameters.
 Each parameter must be separated from another by a comma.

 ```javascript
    	// Add two integers